Mayfair Theatre, Ottawa: 2000s

 In August 2008, local media indicated that the theatre would close effective 30 November 2008, the date at which the theatre would terminate its membership program.
 The City of Ottawa declared the theatre building as a heritage site under the Ontario Heritage Act on 8 October 2008, a designation which prohibits outright demolition of the building.

 Public and community concern over the closure of the Mayfair and interest in its heritage value resulted in the formation of the Friends of the Mayfair Theatre, a loosely organized community group that claimed several hundred members.

 In November 2008, a new partnership consisting of filmmakers Lee Demarbre and Ian Driscoll, projectionist and film conservator Paul Gordon and film scholar John Yemen announced that they had signed a ten-year lease with owner Stephen Ng.
 The new owners renovated the facility with new seating, some couches in the balcony, a digital video projection system, a new 16mm projector, a Dolby Digital sound system for the 35mm projectors, and a long play tower system.
 Seating capacity was reduced from 492 to 343.
 The Mayfair reopened on 2 January 2009 with the film Metropolis accompanied by short subjects from local filmmakers.
 The theatre's reopening was accompanied with a renewed emphasis on its repertory role.
 During this relaunch month, thirteen Ottawa premieres were presented while double bills were now limited to Tuesday nights and occasionally other nights.
 Midnight screenings on Friday and Saturday nights were also introduced.

 In July 2009 two of the founding members of the new partnership, John Yemen and Paul Gordon left the group to pursue other projects.
 John Yemen was the individual who sent the city a proposal for heritage designation in the summer of 2008.
-The makeup of the partnership is now Lee Demarbre (programmer), Ian Driscoll, and Josh Stafford.
+The makeup of the partnership is now Lee Demarbre (programmer), Cheryl Demarbre, Ian Driscoll, and Josh Stafford.

 2010s

-Currently, the Mayfair's programming includes cult films, family matinees, independent films, Ottawa premieres, local films, festivals, and late night presentations.
+Currently, the Mayfair's programming includes family matinees, independent films, cult films, Ottawa premieres, local films, festivals, and the late-late night Saturday Night Sinema presentations.
 It also became the main venue for the Ottawa International Writers Festival in spring of 2010, hosting readings and lectures.
 The theatre also reports continued success with its annual Halloween screenings of The Rocky Horror Picture Show.